Holger Czukay: Career

+In 2018, it was announced that Czukay's work was being released in a box set, Cinema, including his solo works, collaborations, and unreleased material.
+It was released in March 2018.

 Personal life

-Holger Czukay was married for over twenty years to the German painter and singer Ursula Kloss (known professionally as Ursa Major, and later, as U-She), with whom he collaborated on numerous multimedia pieces.
-Ursula Kloss-Schüring died on her 55th birthday (28 July 2017) after having been severely debilitated by illness for over a decade.
+Holger Czukay was married for nearly thirty years to the German painter and singer Ursula Kloss (known professionally as Ursa Major, and later as U-She), with whom he collaborated on numerous multimedia pieces.
+Ursula Schüring (as she was called after marrying Holger Schüring under his real name) died on her 55th birthday (28 July 2017) after having been severely debilitated by illness for over a decade.

 Death

-Czukay's body was discovered inside his apartment on 5 September 2017.
+On 5 September 2017, Czukay was found dead in his apartment, converted from Can's old studio in Weilerswist, near Cologne.
 The New York Times reported that he had died on the same day, but the cause of his death was the subject of a police investigation.
 His death was eventually assumed to have been from natural causes.